by Hank Boerner – G&A Institute

 - The former food, agriculture and related topics commentator of The New York Times, Mark Bittman, who shared many news reports and commentaries with editors over five years before moving on to the private sector.
 Page 65.

 - our many colleagues at the Global Reporting Initiative (GRI) in the Netherlands, the USA, and in other countries, who shared their views on corporate sustainability reporting and related topics; the GRI framework is now becoming a global standard.
-(G&A Institute is the Data Partner for GRI in the USA, UK and Republic of Ireland; we are also a Gold Community member of supporters for the GRI.)
 Page 71.

-- our colleagues at Bloomberg LP, especially the key specialist of ESG research, Hideki Suzuki; (and) other colleagues at Bloomberg LP in various capacities including publishing the very credible Bloomberg data and commentary on line and in print.
+- our colleagues at Bloomberg LP, especially the key specialist of ESG research, Hideki Suzuki, and others contributing to credible Bloomberg data and commentary.
 Page 76 and others.

 - Barbara Kimmel, principal of the Trust Across America organization, who collaborated with G&A Institute research efforts in 2016.